 Freezing Unbaked Cookie Dough

 The dough can also be frozen for baking later.
-Just scoop the dough onto a parchment-lined cookie sheet and place the whole cookie sheet in the freezer.
+Just scoop it onto a parchment-lined cookie sheet and place the whole cookie sheet in the freezer.

 Once completely frozen, place each cookie ball in an airtight freezer-safe bag or container and freeze for up to 2 months.
-When you're ready to bake them, add about 2 minutes to the baking time, and bake at the same temperature.
+When you're ready to bake them, don’t thaw them, just add about 2 minutes to the baking time, and bake at the same temperature.
+You can also thaw them and bake for the same time stated in the recipe.

-Are you new to vegan gluten-free baking?
-If so, be sure to read all of my vegan gluten free baking tips!
+Do you want to make your vegan gluten-free baking perfect?
+If so, be sure to read all of my vegan gluten-free baking tips!

 Recipe FAQ